30 Outfits That Prove Gabrielle Union Will Be a Super-Stylish Mom

 by Alanah Joseph | Wed., Nov.
 14, 2018 5:13 PM

-It was an exciting week in the house of the Wade family, thanks to the arrival of Gabrielle Union and Dwayne Wade's daughter.
+It was an exciting week in the house of the Wade family, thanks to the arrival of Gabrielle Union and Dwyane Wade's daughter.

 Now that the actress, who triples as a fashion designer for NY&Co. and hair-care entrepreneur (See: Flawless Hair), is adding mother to her long list of titles, we're anticipating a mom wardrobe that will inspire us all.
 First and foremost, when the Being Mary Jane star isn't on the red carpet, she has a relaxed and stylish wardrobe, which includes sneakers, wide-leg pants, denim jumpsuits and more relatable pieces you can wear on the weekends or to work.
 Now that she's transforming into a super mom, we're anticipating even more comfortable styles and wearable looks.